 Pomeranian Headquarters is here to answer questions for all Pomeranian owners.
 In this post, we examine the eating habits of these small but mighty dogs and provide essential information on feeding them right.
 Keep reading to learn more!

 - My puppy won’t eat his dry food.

 - My dog won’t eat dry food, only wet.

-- Pomeranian dog wont eat unless hand fed.
+- Pomeranian dogs won’t eat unless hand fed.

-You have most likely been feeding your Pomeranian the same food each day for quite a while so it’s hardly surprising that he starts not wanting to eat it.
-He’s not eating the food because he just doesn’t like it anymore.
+You have most likely been feeding your Pomeranian the same food each day for quite a while, so it’s hardly surprising that he starts not wanting to eat it.
+Your dog won’t eat dry food anymore because he doesn’t like it.